CSUSBIndependentStudy/centos/BASE.md

 This boots to a menu with several options; do not select any of these options.
 Instead, press TAB to access a boot command line.

-Append _text_ to the given command as follows.
+Append the word _text_ to the command provided in the command line to get the following.

     vmlinuz initrd=initrd.img text